mj221/sweeter/README.md

 </p>

 Sweeter is a decentralised social media platform inspired by Twitter built using Solana smart contracts and VueJS.
 Currently deployed with Google App Engine.
-Sweet away your #HASHTAG of the day!
+Sweet away your favourite #HASHTAG of the day!

 Currently runs on the solana devnet.
 Program account address is here:
 ```